What is the 'glass ceiling' and how can we break it?

 Next, we need to think about how to encourage and attract more women to pursue management qualifications.

 While pursuing my MBA, only 14% of my cohort were women.
 Progress since then has been slow

 The Financial Times reports that the number of women in MBA programs globally has only risen by 20% in 20 years.
-This is interesting since it’s been shown in studies that backgrounds in business, finance and STEM are launchpads for female CEOS.
+This is interesting since it’s been shown in studies that backgrounds in business, finance and the engineering and technology sectors are launchpads for female CEOS.

 So how can the industry work together with educational institutions to attract and encourage more women to get their MBA or other industry qualifications that will accelerate their growth to top leadership?

 It’s about helping women juggle the pressures of work/life/school demands

 During my MBA, I found that one of those three elements always had to give to prioritise another.

 As employers, the more flexible we are with schedules, the more help we give women to juggle all the work, life and school balls in the air without dropping one.

 That will go some way to giving women more confidence around taking the leap to undertake an MBA, which will ultimately help the employer long-term.

 Another obstacle in breaking the glass ceiling is the ‘frozen middle’, which describes women’s career progress often halting in middle management positions.